Evo Morales: Domestic protests

-Morales' second term was heavily affected by infighting and dissent from within his support base, as indigenous and leftist activists rejected several government reforms.
+Morales' second term was impacted by dissent and protest within his support base.
 In May 2010, his government announced a 5% rise in the minimum wage.
-The Bolivian Workers' Central (COB) felt this insufficient given the rising cost of living, calling a general strike, while protesters clashed with police.
+The Bolivian Workers' Central (COB) felt this insufficient and called a general strike, while protesters clashed with police.
 The government refused to increase the rise, accusing protesters of being pawns of the right.
 In August 2010, violent protests broke out in southern Potosí over widespread unemployment and a lack of infrastructure investment.
 In December 2010, the government cut subsidies for gasoline and diesel fuels, which raised fuel prices and transport costs.
 Protests led Morales to nullify the decree, responding that he "ruled by obeying".
-In June 2012, Bolivia's police launched protests against anti-corruption reforms to the police service; they burned disciplinary case records and demanded salary increases.
+In June 2012, Bolivia's police launched protests against anti-corruption reforms to the police service and demanded salary increases.
 Morales' government relented, canceling many of the proposed reforms and agreeing to the wage rise.

-In 2011, the government announced it had signed a contract with a Brazilian company to construct a highway connecting Beni to Cochabamba, which would pass through the Isiboro Sécure National Park and Indigenous Territory (TIPNIS).
+In 2011, the government signed a contract with a Brazilian company to construct a highway between Beni and Cochabamba, which would pass through the Isiboro Sécure National Park and Indigenous Territory (TIPNIS).
 This would better integrate the Beni and Pando departments with the rest of Bolivia and facilitate hydrocarbons exploration.
-The plan brought condemnation from environmentalists and indigenous communities living in the TIPNIS, who said that it would encourage deforestation and illegal settlement and that it violated the constitution and United Nations Declaration on the Rights of Indigenous Peoples.
+The plan brought condemnation from environmentalists and indigenous communities living in the TIPNIS, who said it would encourage deforestation and illegal settlement and that it violated the constitution and United Nations Declaration on the Rights of Indigenous Peoples.
 The issue became an international cause célèbre and cast doubt on the government's environmentalist and indigenous rights credentials.

 In August, 800 protesters embarked on a protest march from Trinidad to La Paz; many were injured in clashes with police and supporters of the road.
-Two government ministers and other high-ranking officials resigned in protest and Morales' government relented, announcing suspension of the road.
-In October 2011, he passed Law 180, prohibiting further road construction, although the government proceeded with a consultation, eventually gaining the consent of 55 of the 65 communities in TIPNIS to allow the highway to be built, albeit with a variety of concessions; construction was scheduled to take place after the 2014 general election.
+Two government ministers and other high-ranking officials resigned in protest and Morales' government announced suspension of the road.
+In October 2011, Morales passed Law 180, prohibiting further road construction, although the government proceeded with a consultation, eventually gaining the consent of 55 of the 65 communities in TIPNIS to allow the highway to be built, albeit with concessions.
 In May 2013, the government announced that it would permit hydrocarbon exploration in Bolivia's 22 national parks, to widespread condemnation from environmentalists.